Spatial Annealing for Efficient Few-shot Neural Rendering: Method

+The final feature field can be represented as the concatenation of components corresponding to each plane.
+Since the sampling process operates independently based on the same kernel and identical querying level $l$, the bandwidth $\omega$ of the final field is determined by $\omega_m$.

+\boldp{Spatial Annealing Strategy} We aim to explore the relationship between the frequency bandwidth $\omega_m$ and the size of spatial sampling space.
+Since the bandwidth of the field cannot be analytically represented, we approximate $\omega_m$ by

+The approximation consistently satisfies the inequality given by Eq. \ref{eq:inequality}, since Eq. \ref{eq:app} is monotonic along level $l$.
+Such an approximation has an error bound of $\omega_{\lfloor l \rfloor} - \omega_{\lceil l \rceil}$.
+Inspired by FreeNeRF, we exponentially increase the frequency bandwidth from an initial value $f_s$ as $\omega_m = f_s \cdot 2^x$, where $x$ is the step increment corresponding to the iteration count.
+As TriMipRF aligns level $l$ with the size of the sampling sphere according to Eq. \ref{level0}, the relationship between the size of the sphere $\tau$ and the increment step $x$ can be computed as

+We observe that Eq. \ref{eq:decrehybrid} and Eq. \ref{de} exhibit similar forms, both exponentially decreasing the size of the sampling space from an initial value.
+Consequently, we establish a universal form of frequency regularization in the spatial domain that is suitable for both implicit and hybrid representations.

-\boldp{Spatial Annealing Strategy} Fig. \ref{fig:method} provides an overview of our method.
-We have devised a coarse-to-fine training strategy based on the TriMipRF \cite{hu2023tri}.
-Initially, we implement blurring in the rendering process by increasing the radius $r$ of the sample sphere, as depicted in the bottom left corner of Fig. \ref{fig:method}.
-The base radius of the sample sphere is defined in Eq. \ref{tau}.
-This increment in radius corresponds to a higher level of the three planes, characterized by a lower resolution.
-At the training's outset, this method assists the optimization process in focusing on the global geometric structures' reconstruction, which is crucial for addressing the overfitting issues prevalent in few-shot scenarios.
-The sample area's radius is systematically reduced, adhering to an exponential decay as detailed in Eq. \ref{de}.
-This gradual reduction is designed to shift more training focus toward enhancing local geometric and textural details.
-The annealing process's specific steps are outlined as
+Fig. \ref{fig:method} provides an overview of our method.
+We have developed a coarse-to-fine training strategy based on TriMipRF \cite{hu2023tri}.
+Initially, we implement blurring in the rendering process by increasing the radius $r$ of the sample sphere, as depicted in the bottom-left corner of Fig. \ref{fig:method}.
+At the beginning of training, this approach aids in optimizing the reconstruction of global geometric structures, crucial for mitigating overfitting issues common in few-shot scenarios, as illustrated in Fig. \ref{fig:c2f}.
+The radius of the sample area is systematically reduced following an exponential decay described in Eq. \ref{eq:decrehybrid}.
+This gradual reduction aims to progressively shift the training focus towards enhancing local geometric and textural details.
+The specific steps of this annealing process are outlined as

-where $N_{split}$ is the total number of decrement steps, $i$ is the current iteration count and $T$ stands for the stop point of annealing. $f_s$ dictates the initial size of the sphere, while $\vartheta$ controls the speed of the decrement.
+where $N_{split}$ denotes the total number of decrement steps, $i$ represents the current iteration count, and $T$ indicates the stopping point of annealing. $f_s$ determines the initial size of the sphere, while $\vartheta$ governs the rate of decrement.

-\boldp{Rendering} The queried level of the three planes decreases in response to the exponential reduction in the size of the enlarged sphere.
-This relationship can be mathematically represented as